nadavrot/compressor/README.md

 # Compressor

 **Compressor** is an educational implementation of a modern lossless compressor.
-The compressor itself is fast and effective, and in fact can outperform gzip in both compression size and speed.
-But the code is minimal and easy to follow.
+It is fast and effective, and can in fact outperform gzip in both compression size and speed.
+The code is simple, documented, and easy to follow.
 The compressor features several compression algorithms that are used at different compression levels.
-The compressor features an effective LZ matcher, a modern entropy coder, and an adaptive arithmetic encoder.
-The compressor is written in safe rust without external dependencies.
+It includes an effective LZ matcher, a modern entropy coder, and an adaptive arithmetic encoder.
+Compressor is written in safe rust without external dependencies.
 The code is written in a clear way for educational purposes.

-The matcher in this project has a look-ahead parser, and uses a multi-way cache.
+The matcher in this project has a look-ahead parser and uses a multi-way cache.
 The Finite State Entropy encoder is similar to the encoders used by zstd and lzfse.
 The adaptive arithmetic encoder has a bitonic and Dynamic Markov Compression predictor.
 The technical details are [explained here](docs/details.md).

 ## Benchmark